arangodb-helper/graphutils/README.md

                                 taken from the beginning of the
                                 smart value to form the smart graph attribute value.
+  --hash-smart-value <bool>     If this is set to `true` the found smart value
+                                is first hashed using sha1, a potential smart index is applied after this.
+The default is `false` to take the value directly.
   --separator <separator>       Column separator for csv type [default: ,] --quote-char <quoteChar>      Quote character for csv type [default: "] --smart-default <smartDefault>  If given, this value is taken as the value